AbuSuudy/AZ-204/AZ-204/6) Identity/Indentity.md

 > [!NOTE]
 > A scope is essentially a **string identifier** for a permission or group of permissions.

-This is a list of scopes available in the app registration that can be requested from other tenants.
+This is a list of scopes available in the app registration.
 Some request could be set to be manually approved by the home tenant admin if it's asking for high privilege scope.

 ![](Images/Pasted%20image%2020251130160810.png)

 During application registration in the home tenant an application registration is created and also  a service principle.
-If it's multi tenant once an use signs in a service principle is created in that tenant.
+If it's multi tenant once a user signs in a service principle is created in that tenant.

 ![](Images/Pasted%20image%2020251202153318.png)

 The reason for multiple service principles in each tenant admin can manage their own permissions.
-This is stored as **OAuth2PermissionGrants** linked to the Service Principal.
 - Tenant A might grant `User.Read`.
 - Tenant B might grant `User.Read` + `Mail.Read`.